KomodoHQ/komodo-operations-handbook/welcome-to-komodo.md

  - Your general performance and output will be monitored
  - Sick days will be unpaid

+We reserve the right to review and extend the probationary period if we feel it necessary.

 Upon passing probation, the above restrictions will be lifted.

 During probation, you are expected to:

  - Work hard and with focus
  - Contribute diligently to the team’s output
- - Be in full attendance on the business premises during core business hours
+ - Be in full attendance during business hours (9am - 5pm)
  - Demonstrate understanding of the business core values

 Throughout your time at Komodo, please ensure you understand [What We Expect](what-we-expect.md)